The AbinitioD$\Gamma$A Project v1.0: Non-local correlations beyond and susceptibilities within dynamical mean-field theory: Program structure and algorithmic details

-\paragraph*{Group structure of the \tt{G2File}} The non-zero spin-orbital components of $G^{\mathrm{con}}$ are stored in the \verb=hdf5= file \verb=G2File= in the form of a "lookup-table".
-This means that the band and spin indices of $G^{{\mathrm{con~}} \omega\nu\nu'}_{\sigma_1\sigma_2\sigma_3\sigma_4, lmm\pr l\pr}$ are translated into a single index $\Omega$ through a unique transformation (subroutines \verb=component2index= and \verb=index2component=, respectively):
+\paragraph*{Group structure of the \tt{G2File}} The non-zero spin-orbital components of $G^{(2)}$ are stored in the HDF5 file \verb=G2File= in the form of a "lookup-table".
+This means that the band and spin indices of $G^{(2)\, \omega\nu\nu'}_{\sigma_1\sigma_2\sigma_3\sigma_4, lmm\pr l\pr}$ are translated into a single index $\Omega$ through a unique transformation:

-The index $\Omega$ is then used to store the non-zero spin-orbital components of $G^{\mathrm{con}}$ in \verb=G2file=.
-That is, the index $\Omega$ is the name of the groups in \verb=G2File= containing the corresponding non-zero spin-orbital component of $G^{\mathrm{con}}$.
-Thus, \verb=G2File= contains as many groups as there are non-zero spin-orbital components in $G^{\mathrm{con}}$.
+The index $\Omega$ is then used to store the non-zero spin-orbital components of $G^{(2)}$ in \verb=G2file=.
+That is, the index $\Omega$ is the name of the groups in \verb=G2File= containing the corresponding non-zero spin-orbital component of $G^{(2)}$.
+Thus, \verb=G2File= contains as many groups as there are non-zero spin-orbital components in $G^{(2)}$.
 For example, for SrVO$_3$ in a paramagnetic $t_{2g}$ setup the structure of the \verb=G2File= is shown in Fig.~\ref{fig:g4iw_file}.
-The number of non-zero elements in $G^{\mathrm{con}}$ depends, in particular, on the type of interactions used.
+The number of non-zero elements in $G^{(2)}$ depends, in particular, on the type of interactions used.
 There is an increasing number of elements from density-density to Kanamori to full Coulomb interaction.

-\paragraph*{Group structure of the \tt{2PFile}} The preprocessing program \verb=vertex_chann_sym.f90= symmetrizes the two-particle Green's function stored in \verb=G2File= and transforms it into the density and magnetic channel $r\in\{d,m\}$.
-The symmetrized $G^{{\mathrm{con}}}_r$ is then written into the file \verb=2PFile=.
+\paragraph*{Group structure of the \tt{2PFile}} The preprocessing program \verb=setupvertex= symmetrizes the two-particle Green's function stored in \verb=G2File= and transforms it into the density and magnetic channel $r\in\{d,m\}$ (see Sec.~\ref{Sec:Setup}).
+The symmetrized $G^{(2)}_r$ is then written into the file \verb=2PFile= (see Fig.~\ref{fig:abinitdga_flow_new} and \ref{app:configs}).
 The group structure of the latter is shown in Fig.~\ref{fig:g4iw_sym}.
 The file contains groups for inequivalent atoms, and subsequent groups for the density and the magnetic channel.
-As the AbinitioD$\Gamma$A algorithm is parallelized over the bosonic Matsubara frequency, the data is further split in subgroups for each $\omega$, allowing for an improved read-in of a given bosonic frequency slice of $G^{{\mathrm{con}}}_r$.
-Each bosonic frequency group finally contains subgroups with the non-zero orbital components of $G^{{\mathrm{con~}} \nu\nu'}_{r, lmm\pr l\pr}$.
+As the AbinitioD$\Gamma$A algorithm is parallelized over the bosonic Matsubara frequency, the data is further split in subgroups for each $\omega$, allowing for an improved read-in of a given bosonic frequency slice of $G^{(2)}_r$ (see Table \ref{tab:programflow}).
+Each bosonic frequency group finally contains subgroups with the non-zero orbital components of $G^{(2)\, \nu\nu'}_{r, lmm\pr l\pr}$.
 These orbital subgroups are labeled by the combined orbital index $\Omega_b$.
 The latter is defined through a similar index transformation as in Eq.~\eqref{ind_trafo}, but involving only the four orbital indices, i.e.,